danielwallin1/Podblaster/README.md

 *Build process with minification of code is not implemented due to shortage of time.
 I could have implemented the application with a framework such as React/Redux, but my first priority was to demonstrate my javascript skills.*

 *I have also added a volume feature, which was not required.
 The volume knob is functional and the user rotates it to adjust the sound level.*
 &nbsp;
-&nbsp;
 ![podblaster](./public/images/podblaster.png)